speedapi/info/amogus-tutorial/README.md

 }
 ```
 ...even if the definition is split across multiple files, as long as these files are `include`d.

-There's also somehow 11 whole members in the `ErrorCode` enum, even though we only defined 4 - the mechanism is the same.

 Lastly, you may have noticed these messages from the compiler: